Member Handbook

 Assistive Technology Equipment and Supplies

-The assistive technology equipment and supplies service covers purchases, rentals, shipping costs and, as needed, fixes to equipment required to increase, maintain or improve your ability to do daily life tasks.
+The assistive technology equipment and supplies service covers purchases, rentals, shipping costs and if needed, fixes to equipment required to increase, maintain or improve your ability to do daily life tasks.
+You can spend up to $50,000 over the duration of the NC Innovations Waiver for this service and home modifications (combined over 5 years).

-You can spend up to $50,000 over the duration of the NC Innovations waiver for this service and home modifications (combined over 5 years).
-The limit does not include nutritional supplements and monthly alert monitoring system charges.
+The limit does not include nutritional supplements and charges for a monthly alert monitoring system.
 The list of items covered includes certain daily living aids, items to help you control your environment, some types of positioning systems and some types of alert systems.
-If you need equipment or supplies, let your care manager know and they can help you determine if it can be covered by NC Innovations waiver, Medicaid or other resources.
+If you need equipment or supplies, let your care manager know and they can help you find out if it can be covered by NC Innovations waiver, Medicaid or other resources.

 Community Living and Supports

-Community living and supports (CLS) is an individual or group service that helps you live successfully in your own home, the home of your family or natural supports, and be an active member of your community.
-CLS can help you to learn new skills, practice and improve skills you have already learned and support you in living as independently as possible.
-CLS does not take the place of natural supports but can provide assistance and training to natural supports who live with you in helping you practice and maintain skills you learn with CLS.
+CLS can help you learn new skills, practice and improve skills you have already learned and support you in living as independently as possible.
+CLS does not take the place of natural supports but can give help and training to natural supports who live with you to help you practice and maintain skills you learn with CLS.

 Natural supports are relationships with people that include coworkers, classmates, neighbors, family and others.
 These relationships are typically developed in the community through associations in schools, the workplace and participation in clubs, organizations and community activities.